 THE FUTURE

-While United States Air Force Academy cadets have always studied tools that combat terrorism, the September 11, 2001 attacks on the World Trade Center and Pentagon changed the world and the Academy forever.
-The Academy lost two graduates when the Pentagon was hit, as well as LeRoy Wilton Homer Jr., Class of 1987, who was the First Officer of United Airlines Flight 93, which was hijacked and crashed near Shanksville, PA.
+While U.S. Air Force Academy cadets have always studied tools that combat terrorism, the September 11, 2001, attacks on the World Trade Center and Pentagon changed the world and the Academy forever.
+The Academy lost two graduates when the Pentagon was hit, as well as LeRoy Wilton Homer Jr., Class of 1987, who was the first officer of United Airlines Flight 93, which was hijacked and crashed near Shanksville, Pennsylvania.
 Since the resulting military campaigns began, several other Academy graduates have been lost or sustained combat injuries.

 In 2006, the Academy began a $1 billion multi-year construction plan to update several areas of the campus’ 50-year-old infrastructure.
 Energy efficiency and sustainability are at the foundation of the “Fix USAFA” renovations.
 The 2008 Academy Energy Strategic Plan details a vision to improve the Academy’s stewardship of fiscal and natural resources by becoming a leader in the world of renewable energy.
 The vision is for the Academy to be a carbon-neutral installation by 2025.